Causal inference for social network data: Methods

-Now the targeted minimum loss based estimator of $\psi$ is computed as follows: \begin{enumerate} \item Define the auxiliary weights $H_{i}$ as the ratio of estimated densities of $V^{*}$ and $V$ evaluated at the observed value $V_{i}$.
+Now the TMLE of $\psi_n$ is computed as follows: \begin{enumerate} \item Define the auxiliary weights $H_{i}$ as the ratio of estimated densities of $V^{*},W$ and $V,W$ evaluated at the observed value $W_{i}$.
 Compute the auxiliary weights as